 The devil's oldest weapon is doubt.
 It worked in the Garden — "Did God really say?" — and he has never stopped using it.
 His goal is not always outright denial of God.
 Sometimes it is simply a well-placed question that causes a person to hesitate, second-guess, or walk away slowly.

 This shows up today through atheism, which promotes the idea that God does not exist at all.
-It shows up through universalism — the popular but dangerous belief that all people go to Heaven regardless of how they live, which removes any reason to repent, convert, or follow Christ seriously.
+It shows up through universalism — the popular but dangerous belief that all people go to Heaven regardless of how they live, which removes any urgency to repent, convert, or follow Christ seriously.
 It shows up through alternative religions and counterfeit spiritual movements that offer partial truths while pointing people away from Jesus.

 The enemy also works to make people think that God Himself is immoral — that His commands are unjust, His judgments cruel, or His Church corrupt.
 These are not new arguments.
 They are ancient distractions dressed in modern language.
+The common thread is that they feel reasonable.
+That is the point.
+The enemy does not tempt people with obviously bad ideas.
+He tempts them with plausible-sounding alternatives to the truth.

 "For such men are false apostles, deceitful workmen, disguising themselves as apostles of Christ." — 2 Corinthians 11:13